Guillaume Boucher

-Guillaume Boucher (fl.
-1240–1254), also known as William of Paris and William Boucher, was a French Parisian metalsmith and artisan who lived and worked in Karakorum, Mongolia during the reign of Möngke Khan.
+Guillaume Boucher, also known as William of Paris and William Boucher, was a French metalsmith and artisan from Paris who lived and worked in Karakorum, Mongolia, during the reign of Möngke Khan.

 Biography

-When the Flemish Franciscan missionary and traveller William of Rubruck reached Karakorum in 1254 on a mission from King Louis IX of France, he discovered a community of European Christians already present in service of the Great Khan, including Boucher.
+When the Flemish Franciscan missionary and traveler William of Rubruck reached Karakorum in 1254 on a mission from King Louis IX of France, he discovered a community of European Christians already present in service of the Great Khan, including Boucher.

-Present with Boucher in Karakorum were his wife, “a daughter of Lorraine, but born in Hungary”, and an adopted son “who was a most excellent interpreter”.
-Boucher had been living in either present day Belgrade, Serbia or Gyulafehérvár, Hungary when he was captured by Möngke's half-brother Böchek during a Mongol invasion in 1241 or 1242.
+Present with Boucher in Karakorum were his wife, "a daughter of Lorraine, but born in Hungary", and an adopted son "who was a most excellent interpreter".
+Boucher had been living in either present-day Belgrade, Serbia, or Gyulafehérvár, Hungary, when he was captured by Möngke's half-brother Böchek during a Mongol invasion in 1241 or 1242.
 According to a woman from Metz William of Rubruck met at the Great Khan's winter camp, Boucher's brother Roger still lived on the Grand Pont in Paris.